zdne/linter-api-blueprint/README.md

 provides interface to API Blueprint parser ([Protagonist][]).

 ## Usage
-Files with the `.apib` extension are validation on the flight.
+Files with the `.apib` extension are validated on the flight.

 To access raw parser result use the `ctrl+option+p` commands shortcut.
 See Refract [Parse Result Namespace][] for description of the output